Frequently Asked Questions

 - Priority registration

-If you are a continuing Purdue student or admitted Purdue transfer student with a cumulative GPA of 3.5 or higher at your current college or university and have at least 4 semesters remaining at the Purdue West Lafayette campus before graduation, you may apply.
-The Honors College application deadline for continuing Purdue students and admitted Purdue transfer students will be the second Friday of classes in fall and spring semesters.
+If you are a continuing Purdue student or admitted Purdue transfer student with a cumulative GPA of 3.5 or higher at your current college or university and have at least 4 semesters remaining at the Purdue West Lafayette campus before graduation, you may apply following instructions on the Honors College Website.
+The deadline for continuing Purdue students and admitted Purdue transfer students will be the second Friday of classes in fall and spring semesters.

-A: To join the Honors College, a student must have a 3.50 grade point average or higher and at least four semesters of study remaining before graduation.
-Students entering the Honors College must agree to complete the Honors College curriculum, which may be found here.
+Students entering the Honors College must agree to complete the Honors College curriculum which may be found here.

 A: UHP students who transfer into the Honors College may not rejoin the UHP, membership for which is now closed.
 Students in college honors programs should seek the advice of the program director.